RichardHightower/mcp_article1/README.md

 - Build MCP servers with FastMCP framework
 - Create resources, tools, and prompts for AI models
-- Integrate with Claude Desktop, OpenAI, Anthropic, LangChain, DSPy, and LiteLLM
+- Integrate with Claude Desktop, OpenAI, OpenAI Agent SDK, Anthropic, LangChain, DSPy, and LiteLLM
 - Implement async operations for high performance
 - Use Pydantic for data validation and type safety